NHS & Ambulance

 - Disposable Oversleeves: Muslim staff can wear full sleeves, but must pull them up and wear disposable plastic oversleeves (gauntlets) when touching patients.
 These are changed between patients.

-2. End of Life & Rapid Release
+3. End of Life & Rapid Release

 For Ambulance and A&E staff, a Muslim death is a critical incident.
+The clock starts ticking immediately.

-- The Rush: Muslims believe the deceased must be buried as soon as possible (ideally same day).
+- The Rush: Burial must be as soon as possible (ideally same day/next day).
 Delay is seen as trapping the soul in distress.

 3. Patient Interaction (Gender)